-The Employee Benefit Research Institute's March 2016 Retirement Confidence Survey reports that 16 percent of workers are not at all confident that they can do a good job preparing for retirement.
-The good news is that roughly 28% are very confident that they will, an improvement of 11 percent since 2013.
-In fact, released results from the same study show that the retirement outlook for U.S. workers continues to improve.
-But, the state of the economy, slow recovery from the Great Recession and lagging wage growth have no doubt impacted the ability to save.
+The Employee Benefit Research Institute's March 2017 Retirement Confidence Survey reports that 3 in 10 workers feel emotionally stressed about their retirement preparations.
+The good news is that roughly 18% are very confident that they will have enough money to live comfortably in retirement.
+In fact, released results from the same study show that the retirement outlook for U.S. workers continues to remain relatively stable from the last several years.

 Confidence in a comfortable retirement is strongly correlated, however, based on whether survey respondents had a retirement plan in place.
-9 out of 10 workers with a retirement plan in place were confident that they would have enough money for a comfortable retirement.
-Meanwhile, nearly half of all workers without a retirement plan were not at all confident about their financial security in retirement.
+71 percent workers with a retirement plan in place were confident that they would have enough money for a comfortable retirement.
+Meanwhile, around a third of all workers without a retirement plan were not at all confident about their financial security in retirement.

 The good news is that you can avoid falling into this 'confidence trap' by preparing yourself for retirement now.
 The key is to assess your retirement needs early by determining what lifestyle you want to live and how much money you need each year to afford it.
 Then start saving money as early as possible and learn the basics of the various retirement-savings vehicles available to you.

 Assessing your retirement needs

 The Employee Benefit Research Institute reported that 52 percent of workers as of April 2016, had not calculated how much money they needed to save for retirement.

 This is the biggest mistake that workers make as their retirement years draw closer.
 If you do not know how much money you will need to live the lifestyle you want in your retirement years, you are far less likely to save enough money each month to reach these goals.